-Lecturer - Information Management - School of Information
+University of California - BERKELEY School of Information

-Applicants will be selected from this pool throughout the 2016-17 academic year (including summer semester) as well as the 2017-18 year, when there is curricular need.
-If you wish to remain in the pool after June 30, 2017, you will need to reapply.
-The number of positions varies from semester to semester, depending on the needs of the School.
+Applicants will be selected from this pool for the 2018-19 academic year (including summer semester), when there is curricular need.
 Positions typically start at the beginning of the semester, and appointments may be renewable based on need, funding, and performance.
-Please contact firstname.lastname@example.org with any questions.

-The minimum basic qualification is an advanced degree (Master's or Ph.D. or equivalent degree) and/or at least five years of relevant professional experience in a technical, social science, or interdisciplinary field such as Information, Information Science, Statistics, Computer Science, Engineering, Political Science, Sociology, Law, or Economics at time of application.
+The minimum qualifications required to be an applicant are an advanced degree (Master's or Ph.D. or equivalent degree) or at least five years of relevant professional experience in a technical, social science, or interdisciplinary field such as Information, Information Science, Statistics, Computer Science, Engineering, Political Science, Sociology, Law, or Economics required at time of application.

 Preferred qualifications include: a record of superior academic or professional performance; the ability to be self-directed with broadly-defined limits on assignments; excellent communication skills, both oral and written; and a demonstrated ability to interact efficiently with diverse people in a highly multidisciplinary environment.